lisawagner/mini-todo/README.md

 The goal for this web app is to explore Firebase 9.
 Data was initially structured as one main collection with sub-collections.
 This proved difficult to query, as Firebase 9 does not inherently work well with nested data.

-Structuring the data into two distinct collections works much better for this app.
+Structuring the data into two distinct collections works much better for this case.
 The 'projects' collection is now separate and distinct from the 'tasks' collection.
-The 'tasks' are linked / associated with the correct project via a 'projectId'.
+'Tasks' are linked / associated with the correct project via a 'projectId'.

 ## Preview